Breastfeeding

 Baby-Friendly Initiative (BFI)

-This program encourages the implementation of breastfeeding friendly practices in healthcare institutions and in areas visited by parents and their children.
-BFI supports every individual and family starting with making an enlightened decision, no matter how they choose to feed their baby.
+BFI supports every individual and family starting with making an enlightened decision, regardless of their choice on how to feed their baby.

 Share